 Ignoring the fact that many tattoo artists will not even work on the top of the foot due to uneven and poor healing results, the pain of this placement should be noted.
 The foot has a small distribution of body fat, so, like any places listed here, you'll feel much more of the process.
 But that doesn't mean vintage-looking cameos and rosaries won't always look gorgeous, so have at it if you would like.

-If it's your first tattoo, and pain is a primary concern for you, opt for the fattier and more padded spots of your body instead.
+If it's your first tattoo, and pain is a primary concern, opt for the fattier and more padded spots of your body instead.

 A skilled tattoo artist can help you choose the best spot based on your body's fat distribution and anatomy.
 Consider the back, shoulder blades, calves, or arms for a first tattoo and you'll have a little bit of fat to pad the impact of the needle.